 I believe that there are two types of CrossFit videos in this world:

-1. The world’s fittest athletes doing things most humans wouldn’t dare to try.
-A 570lb dead lift?
+- The world’s fittest athletes doing things most humans wouldn’t dare to try.
+A 1,000lb dead lift?
 No thanks, I’m good.

 For years, I watched these two types of videos scroll through my social media feeds.
 Every time I saw one, I had the same thought: CrossFit?
 Nope.
 But thanks.

-I have more than a decade of experience in the fitness industry and have owned a group fitness studio for three years.
+In 2017, I had more than a decade of experience in the fitness industry and was running a successful group fitness gym.
 I thought I had tried all the options I ever wanted to pursue.
 Until one day when a friend invited me to actually try a CrossFit workout.
-Okay, it took several invitations.
+If I’m being completely honest, it took several invitations.

 Sure, the moves are challenging and learning this foreign language of CrossFit took me back to my seven years of poor Spanish skills but there was one thing that rocked my fitness world: community.